DivyaK751/DivyaK751/README.md

 # Hi there! 👋 I'm Divya

-Welcome to my GitHub profile!
-I am a Computer Science Engineer with a passion for Machine Learning, Blockchain, and solving real-world problems through technology.

----

 ## 📜 About Me
 - I am a Computer Science graduate with a strong passion for **Machine Learning** and **Data Science**.
 I enjoy solving complex problems, working on large-scale **data projects**, and exploring how technology can **drive innovation** and transformation.
 - Enthusiastic about Machine Learning and its **transformative potential** across various domains.